EBT Equipment Options for Farmers Markets

 FNS places a high priority on expanding SNAP participants’ access to fresh and healthy food through farmers markets and direct marketing farmers.
-To encourage participation in SNAP, markets and farmers may be eligible to receive FREE equipment capable of processing SNAP transactions and debit/credit transactions.* Below are links to more information on these opportunities:
+The following two programs are available to help markets and farmers procure equipment to process SNAP transactions:

 - FNS EBT Equipment Program: This program offers low-cost, wireless EBT point-of-sale (POS) equipment to eligible markets and farmers.
 The program pays for the equipment and service fees for up to 3 years, including set-up costs, monthly statement fees, and wireless plan fees.
 The market or farmer is responsible for paying transaction costs, the costs of scrip systems (paper, ink, tokens, etc.), and fees to terminate an existing contract.
 At this time, applications for this program have been suspended until further notice.
 To be contacted when the program resumes operations, please email FarmersMarket@fns.usda.gov.

 - State Equipment Programs: States are required to make no-cost, EBT-only POS equipment available to retailers, such as farmers markets and direct-marketing farmers, that are exempt from the 2014 Farm Bill requirement that SNAP retailers pay for their EBT equipment.
 Although FNS encourages States to make this option wireless, that is not always the case.
 Please check with your State SNAP Contact to determine if this option may work for your market or farm.